Component Creator

 Step 3: Run the code generator

-From the projects/ores.codegen directory, run:
+From the projects/ores.codegen directory, use the matching profile for each

-| Generated file | Description |
+| Generated file | api | core | service |

 CMakeLists.txt |

-src/CMakeLists.txt |
+src/CMakeLists.txt (deps vary per profile) |

 tests/CMakeLists.txt |